oicr-softeng/oicr-webdev-webdev.oicr.on.ca/__pages/home.md

 devel:
     title: "Development & Deployment"
-    content: "We work transparently, build using modern static and object-database-driven web technologies with best practices, to meet project scope & organizational compliance, operational goals."
+    content: "We work transparently, build using modern static and object-database-driven web technologies with best practices, to meet project scope & cost & organizational compliance, operational goals."

 about:
     title: "About the Team"